NAVIGATING THE FACTS

 Credit: Sara Kurfeß

 Creating content for YouTube has evolved into a full-time job nowadays.
-Most videos are now polished productions that can span hours.
+Most videos are now productions that can span hours.
 But the platform's beginnings were quite different.

 The short video of Jawed speaking at the San Diego Zoo has already more than 300 million views, and that number is increasing every day!